XRPLF/xrpl-dev-portal/content/concepts/decentralized-exchange/offers.md

 However, holding tokens still requires a trust line to the issuer.
 When an Offer is consumed, it automatically creates any necessary trust lines, setting their limits to 0.
 Because [trust lines increase the reserve an account must hold](reserves.html), any Offers that would require a new trust line also require the address to have enough XRP to meet the reserve for that trust line.

-Trust lines limits protect you from receiving more of a token as payment than you want.
+Trust line limits protect you from receiving more of a token as payment than you want.
 Offers can go beyond those limits because they are an explicit statement of how much of the token you want.

 ## Offer Preference